While in The Field You Must Have All of the Following:

 Habitat Management & Access Validation

-A Habitat Management and Access Validation (HMAV) must be purchased and possessed by all hunters, trappers or anglers, except individuals 17 years of age and younger, resident anglers 70 years and older (free fishing license) and 100% disabled resident veterans in conjunction with privileges covered by the Disabled-Veteran card.
-This once-per-license-year fee is used to: lease access to private lands for public use; provide public access to landlocked public land; and provide improvement, maintenance, development and operation of State Game Commission property for fish and wildlife habitat management.
-The HMAV will automatically be added to the shopping cart with your first purchase of a hunting, fishing or trapping license if required.
+A habitat management and access validation (HMAV) must be purchased and possessed by all hunters, trappers or anglers, except individuals 17 years of age and younger, resident anglers 70 years and older (free fishing license) and 100% disabled veteran card holders.
+Only one stamp each license year is required.
+Fees are used to: lease access to private lands for public use; provide public access to landlocked public land; and provide improvement, maintenance, development and operation of State Game Commission property for fish and wildlife habitat management.
+The HMAV will automatically be added to the shopping cart with your first purchase of a hunting or fishing or trapper license if required.

 Where is a Habitat Stamp Required?
 See the Habitat Stamp page (under Conservation).